 How long will the university’s technology systems be accessible?

-Academic technology systems will be accessible at least until Monday, September 20, 2018.
-Sometime after September 20, access to our academic systems will be disabled.
-We will know the date in early July and update that information here.
+Academic technology systems will be accessible until Monday, September 20, 2018.
+On September 20, access to our academic systems will be disabled.

 How do I get my data out of my Marylhurst Google Account?